monu111/Iris-flower-deploment-using-flask/README.md

 # Iris Species Prediction Web App.

 ## Flask web app which predicts the species of Iris flower.

+You can find a live version of the site [here](https://iris--ml--app.herokuapp.com/)
 <img src="demo.gif" height="450" width="250">